 - Old fashioned rolled oats are made by steaming the groats, rolled, re-steamed and finally toasted.
 With all the extra processing steps, they have lost some of their natural taste, texture, and fiber.

-- Steel cut oats still contains more of its fiber content, which requires your body more time to digest.
-Steel cut oats have a lower glycemic load index, aiding in the stabilization of blood sugar levels.
+- Steel-cut oats still contain more of its fiber content, which requires your body more time to digest.
+Steel-cut oats have a lower glycemic load index, aiding in the stabilization of blood sugar levels.

 Note: Instant oatmeal (packaged) are the most heavily processed among all the oats.
 The groats are chopped, flattened, pre-cooked, dehydrated, with added sugar and salt.

 When it comes to the taste and texture, there is a huge difference between steel-cut oats and rolled oats.